openshift/managed-cluster-validating-webhooks/README.md

 techpreviewnoupgrade-validation
 ```

-At this point, we have:

-* clusterlogging-validation
-* hiveownership-validation
-* imagecontentpolicies-validation
-* namespace-validation
-* pod-validation
-* prometheusrule-validation
-* regular-user-validation
-* regular-user-validation-osd
-* scc-validation
-* techpreviewnoupgrade-validation
-* ingress-config-validation

 In the [Makefile](/Makefile), the `SELECTOR_SYNC_SET_HOOK_EXCLUDES` variable is used to control which are excluded.
 By default, it is set to `debug-hook`, in case one should come to appear at some time in the future.

 Temporarily disable the `identity-validation` and `namespace-validation` hooks, set that same variable in the Makefile: